-EPI provides rigorous liberal arts education to the inaugural EPI cohort of twenty incarcerated students at Massachusetts Correctional Institute at Concord (MCI Concord).
+EPI provides rigorous liberal arts education to the inaugural EPI cohort of twenty incarcerated students at Massachusetts Correctional Institute at Norfolk (MCI Norfolk).
 Students are working towards a Bachelor’s degree in Media, Literature, and Culture from Emerson College.
 EPI does not offer classes at any other facilities.
 EPI students have a range of preparation for college.
 Some have taken numerous college classes prior to prison or while incarcerated, some have just completed their GEDs and are brand new to college, and some completed their GEDs or high school diplomas years or even decades ago while either outside or inside prison.

 EPI students are selected through a highly competitive and rigorous admissions process including a college application essay and in-person interview with EPI administrators.